Service Blueprint

 Image used in my organisation-wide presentation when talking about the benefits of using a service blueprint.

-2. Map all services, processes and systems from across the organisation and it’s agencies that support the user journey.
+Map all services, processes and systems from across the organisation and external agencies that support the user journey (see project: “Defining a Super User Journey”)

 Research and Discovery